chris-tse/blog-source/source/_posts/Java-As-A-First-Language-Is-A-Bad-Idea.md

 #### Not high level, yet not low level

 Java is considered a high level language, but it's definitely less abstracted unlike Python or JavaScript.
 It also isn't as low level as C or Rust where you deal with manual memory management.
-I think that starting with Java results in the inability to paint a full picture of how the computer works

-In my opinion, I also believe that when learning programming, one should generally start from one end of the high/low level spectrum and slowly move to the other end.
+I think that starting with Java results in the inability to paint a full picture of how the computer works.
+I believe that when learning programming, one should start from one end of the high/low level spectrum and slowly move to the other end.

 On one hand, we could start with a scripting language with many features like Python or JavaScript.
 Once they've gotten the basics of programming down such as variables, conditionals, and loops, then we can move onto Java and introduce more strict C-like syntax with strong typing.
 Finally, move onto C/C++, demonstrating how the conveniences in Python and Java were actually abstracted away, showing how to allocate memory.